-Seen as a basic impulse that defines fundamental forms of visual and spatial expression, the Department of Art and Art History’s drawing curriculum encompasses a full range of traditional and interdisciplinary practices.
-Drawing students are challenged to explore all possibilities of what a drawing can be, including conceptual approaches and principles that best convey ideas and intentions.
+Seen as a basic impulse that defines fundamental forms of visual and spatial expression, our students are challenged to explore all possibilities of what a drawing can be, including conceptual approaches and principles that best convey ideas and intentions.

 Our faculty emphasizes relationships drawn from observation, interpretation, and imagination, exposing students to approaches and methods of drawing in contemporary, cultural, social, historical and global critical contexts.
 To this end, intensive work with the human figure, still life, and thematic content allow for exploration and experimentation of drawing techniques as they relate to the visual representation and organization of elements such as line, shape, light, texture and space.

 - Show traditional and emerging trends in the field of drawing through historical and contemporary contexts

 - Instill self-discipline while fostering an atmosphere of freedom

 - Create personal interest within each student that leads to strong self-directed concepts, and a process of executing that concept into a final project.